dpla/ingest-wikimedia/README.md

 There are three steps for uploading images to Wikimedia.

-- Export data for eligible records from the monthly ingest process [see ingestion3 documentation](https://github.com/dpla/ingestion3#wikimedia)
+- `ingestion3` exports data for Wikimedia eligible records [see ingestion3 documentation](https://github.com/dpla/ingestion3#wikimedia)
-- ingest-wikimedia `run-download.py`
+- `ingest-wikimedia` download images from providers (staged in s3)
-- ingest-wikimedia upload
+- `ingest-wikimedia` upload images from s3 to Wikimedia Commons

 ## Starting up